httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 certificate (OCSP, SCT, etc.).
 The result is an opaque token which is used when generating the `SERVER_CERTIFICATE` frame.

-Upon receipt of a `SERVER_CERTIFICATE` frame, an endpoint which has negotiated support for secondary certfiicates MUST perform the following steps to validate the token it contains:
+Upon receipt of a `SERVER_CERTIFICATE` frame, an endpoint which has negotiated support for secondary certificates MUST perform the following steps to validate the token it contains:

 - Using the `get context` API, retrieve the `certificate_request_context` used to generate the authenticator, if any.
 Because the `certificate_request_context` for spontaneous server certificates is chosen by the server, the usage of the `certificate_request_context` is implementation-dependent.
 For details, see {{Section 5 of EXPORTED-AUTH}}.
 - Use the `validate` API to confirm the validity of the authenticator with regard to the generated request, if any.